petrbouchal/ukgov-workforcemi/README.md

 This repo contains code for processing, analysing and visualising UK government departments' Workforce Management Information returns.

+The latest data and analysis are available at http://www.instituteforgovernment.org.uk/publication/civil-service-workforce

 The input is a long-form CSV data file with all the departmental returns.

 * The original data comes from [data.gov.uk](http://data.gov.uk) or [gov.uk](http://gov.uk).